MagnitudeCMS/magnitudecms/README.md

     + Page can pick layout from site theme
 * Administration
     + Minimal, Minimal
+    + There is one type of account, admin, that have access to sites
+        - single account, multiple sites
+        - don't want someone changing certain parts of the site, tell them to leave them alone, fire them if they do it again - social issue, not a system issue.
     + On page editing of everything
         - edit box is out of flow of page, update edit box, content on page updates
         - live preview
-        - want content item in a menu on page, drag and drop
+        - want content item in a menu on page, drag and drop (this might be tricky to implement)
         - create new pages by typing new url (ala wiki style)
     + Edit theme in admin area
         - Sass is text